chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

    | srcVocab       | 15700      | 15700     | *Size of source vocabulary (number of unique tokens)* |
    | tgtVocab       | 22470      | 22470     | *Size of target vocabulary*

+   (_note that the model uses 32-bit floating point values_)

 {{< /details >}}

-Machine A (AMD Ryzen) facilitated easy inspection of the compiled code thanks to the `perf` command, allowing bottlenecks to be identified easily, while Machine B (Xeon Phi) did not.
+Machine A (AMD Ryzen) facilitated easy inspection of the compiled code thanks to the `perf` command and having super-user access, allowing bottlenecks to be identified easily, while Machine B (Xeon Phi) did not.
 On the other hand, Machine A had a limited memory of 6.67 GB and was incapable of running the full-size model, whereas Machine B had 204.45 GB, allowing the full-size model to be run.

 In order to measure the time required by each layer, timers were inserted into all layers.
 The model was then run on the Italian-English machine translation task, with the dataset obtained from `opus_books` ([Hugging Face link](https://huggingface.co/datasets/Helsinki-NLP/opus_books)).
 The model was executed for 500 and 40 iterations on Machines A and B, respectively.
 The timing results of each iteration for each layer were gathered and sorted; the fastest and slowest 10% of iterations were removed, and the mean and standard deviation were computed.